calvinckho/capacitor-jitsi-meet/README.md

 4. Follow the deployment instructions for [Android](android/README.md) and [iOS](ios/README.md).

+## Feature Requests and Jitsi SDK Customizations

+I appreciate those who use this plugin in their production apps and are funding this project as sponsors.
+Your sponsorship enables me to continue to maintain and roll out releases in a timely manner.
+Consider joining as a sponsor to get first-class support and consultation.
+For feature requests, create an issue with a label 'feature request'.
+I also offer paid consultation service to those needing to modify the Jitsi UI interface.
+To submit a request, create an issue and add the label 'sdk customization'.

 ## Acknowledgements

 This plugin uses the [Jitsi Meet SDK](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-mobile).
 It was originally developed by then ESTOS' developer Philipp Hancke who then contributed it to the community where development continues with joint forces!